Skip to content

 Run iPerf3 at target speed before committing to wiring upgrades

-Expected result: Every run that auto-negotiates to 2.5 Gbps at link-up + sustains it in iPerf3 = clean.
-Runs that downshift = candidates for rewiring (rare).
+Expected result: Every run that links at 2.5 Gbps and sustains it in iPerf3 = clean.
+Runs that downshift to 1 Gbps are rare rewiring candidates.

 4